Butterflies In Stomach: Controlling Anxiety

 - Visualize positive outcomes and plan for the day ahead -

 You may feel anxiety over not having complete control over how your life plays out.
 While nothing is set in stone, there are certain things you can do to feel more in control.
 Keep a calendar and write down all appointments, deadlines and important events.
-Every day, make a 'to do' list of what you want to get accomplished and tick the boxes as you complete the tasks.
+Every day, make a 'to do' list of what you want to get accomplished and check off the boxes as you complete the tasks.
 If there is something important coming up that you are anxious about, visualize that particular event having a positive outcome.
 Imagine how you can behave and communicate in a way that promotes this positive outcome instead of focusing on all of the ways it could go wrong.

 - Surround yourself with positivity -